Sue's Photo Gallery

 Overall thoughts on Sue's 2025 kitchen...

-The kitchen is so much easier for Sue to maintain now that the stuff has been reduced and solid
+The kitchen is much easier to maintain now that the stuff has been reduced and solid containers are in use.